 At the top is a circular d-pad; beneath are eight buttons: Back, Google Assistant, Home, Mute, YouTube, Netflix, Power, and Input.
 On the right side are two small volume control buttons.

 Google sent me the Sky color: the dongle is a grayish blue, while the remote is gray, with a light green Google Assistant button.
 The Snow model has both a white dongle and remote (with a black Assistant button), while Sunrise has a pink dongle and remote.
 It really comes down to the remote color you want, as the dongle will most likely be hidden out of sight.

 There’s nothing particularly radical about the Google TV interface, but it works.
-At the top are tabs for Search, Movies, Shows, Apps, and Library; beneath are thumbnails of content that’s relevant for that menu.
+Plus, Google just cleaned up the Google TV user interface to make it even better.
+At the top are tabs for For you, Apps, and Library; beneath are thumbnails of content that’s relevant to that menu.

-Sub-categories include Top Picks for You based on your viewing history from the streaming services you’ve linked, Trending on Google, and Recommended Videos based on what you’ve watched on YouTube.
+Sub-categories on the home page include Top Picks for You based on your viewing history from the streaming services you’ve linked, Trending on Google, and Recommended Videos based on what you’ve watched on YouTube.